shiketsu/shiketsu.github.io/aboutme.md

 subtitle: Hey guys, I will show you something beautiful!
 ---

-My name is Shiketsu(しけつ), and you can also call me Zi-Heng.
+My name is 仕杰(Shijie or Shiketsu).

-- My favorate is the classical text
+- loving to read classical text
 - as well as the anything `pour L'honneur de l'esprit humain`.

 What else do you need?

 ### my history

-To be honest, I prefer to write poems, by which I can release my presure, feelings and tears.
-In a short, I recommend you to read the following one I just created recent days.
+To be honest, I prefer to write poems, by which I can release my presure, with happiness and tears.
+Here is an example created in spring of 2020 when COVID-19 attacked Wuhan city.

 [庚子大疫](https://www.52shici.com/works.php?mem_id=118459&works_id=2172845)